maxforums/maxforums.org/README.md

 ## Contributing

 If you would like to get involved, post your thoughts in the `#maxforums-org` channel of the [Maxforums Discord](https://discord.com/invite/b9Qbqfe) or check out the open [Issues](https://github.com/maxforums/maxforums.org/issues) and open a [Pull Request]([url](https://github.com/maxforums/maxforums.org/pulls)).

+If a Pull Request is approved and merged then the changes should be live on the web within minutes.